tlk00/BitMagic/docs/faq.md

 Choose one SIMD backend, match its compiler target flags to the deployment CPU, and keep definitions consistent across translation units.
 The core C++ library does not automatically dispatch among CPU variants.
 See the [detailed configuration guide](build.md) for commands, dependencies, and limitations.

 Sample references: [bvsample01 — bit-vector basics](https://github.com/tlk00/BitMagic/tree/master/samples/bvsample01), [svsample01 — integer-vector basics](https://github.com/tlk00/BitMagic/tree/master/samples/svsample01).

+### Does BitMagic benefit from `-O3` compiler optimization?

+In general, BitMagic does not gain much from changing an optimized `-O2` build to `-O3`.
+Performance-critical loops and kernels are already explicitly structured, unrolled, and specialized, so the compiler has less additional loop transformation work to discover. `-O3` can also increase code size without producing a measurable improvement.

+Selecting the appropriate BitMagic SIMD backend often has a more significant effect.
+On a compatible CPU, enable one of the supported SIMD definitions—such as `BMSSE42OPT`, `BMAVX2OPT`, or `BMNEONOPT`—and supply its matching compiler target flags.
+The result depends on the compiler, CPU, operation, and data distribution, so confirm with the application's representative workload.
+See [SIMD and CPU configuration](build.md#simd-and-cpu-configuration).

 ### Why is BitMagic 32-bit by default?